Suspects arraigned for Partridge Creek shooting

-Two teens have been charged as adults for their alleged roles in a shooting at The Mall at Partridge Creek Nov.
-23.
+Two suspects have been charged in connection to a Nov.
+23 shooting at The Mall at Partridge Creek.

 File photo by Dean Vaglia